eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 The quickest way to calculate the price of RAM is the following:

-1. Run the following cleos command, make sure you run it against the mainnet or the testnet of your choice:
+1. Run the following dune command, make sure you run it against the mainnet or the testnet of your choice:

     ```shell
-    cleos get table eosio eosio rammarket
+    dune -- cleos get table eosio eosio rammarket
     ```

 2. Observe the output which should look like the following: